 Lisa Tornatore captures reverie and raw emotion in a collection of introspective scenes and captivating portraits in print, paint, drawing and mixed media.
 The soft swashes and hazy hues of some works construct nebulous dreamscapes, while in others, forcefully rendered marks convey tension.
 Gazing portraits stare into the distance – sometimes directly through the audience – suggesting contemplation or soulful remembrance.
 Across media and subjects, Tornatore’s expressionistic work invites dialog on issues of identity, social constructs and the mind.

 Lisa worked for me as a graphic artist for nearly five years.
-While she was employed at Pekin Insurance, I purchased one of her ink pictures, and it still remains on my desk at work.
+While she was employed, I purchased one of her ink pictures.
 We used one of her water colors for a high quality magazine ad.
 Lisa is most definitely an artist extraordinaire!